NathanLawrence/velour/README.md

 ## To Use

-Download velour.css or velour.min.css and include it with your project's css:
+Download velour.css or velour.min.css and include it with your project's CSS:

 ```html
 <link rel="stylesheet" type="text/css" href="path/to/velour.min.css">